- Understand that crawling styles can vary, and your baby will choose what’s most rewarding for them.

 We’ve previously discussed that crawling develops during a wide window of months and that your baby has a variety of styles they can adapt to.
 Keep in mind that your little one is not programmed to crawl.
 They’re mostly motivated to explore the world, experiment with different ways of moving, and will settle on the one that they feel is most rewarding.

 So, while it might not look like a classic crawl, remember that sliding on the tummy, rolling, and bottom shuffling are still valid methods for moving around.
-The important part is that he coordinates both sides of his body and uses each arm and leg equally.
-Even though most babies crawl, there’s a few that skip crawling altogether.
+The important part is that they coordinate both sides of their body and use each arm and leg equally.
+Even though most babies crawl, there’s a few babies that skip crawling altogether.
 If your baby is one of those cases, what can you do to still stimulate the variety of muscles and skills crawling requires?

 - Practice tummy time on the floor with comfortable clothes or just in diapers.
 Make sure the room is not too cold for your baby and try playing belly down.
-The slick floor will give him and extra grip when moving arms and legs and will keep strengthening them.
+The slick floor will give then an extra grip when moving arms and legs and will keep strengthening them.
 Belly crawling is not obligatory, but it is a method your baby might feel comfortable with.
 And, in most cases, belly crawling appears just prior to changing position to hands and knees.

 - Sit on the floor with your child and place an attractive toy on your other side, encouraging them to crawl over you to reach it.
 You can slightly push their legs and trunk for them to reach the object.
 If they feel comfortable, try encouraging them to play with the toy while their belly rests on your legs.
 This way you’ll help them with some of the weight and still encourage them to reach while on a hands and knees position.
 They will work on their balance, weight shifting, and will strengthen their legs, arms, and core muscles.